Mikulus6/lacel/README.md

 ### Json structure

-Each point/subpoint in following section describes one element of list/sublist included in specific `*.json` file.
+Each point/subpoint in following section describes one element of list/sublist included in a specific `*.json` file.

 #### `*.json` converted from `*.cfg`: